Travel agency managers work in retail travel outlets, promoting and selling holidays and travel-related products

 You may occasionally need to work evenings when attending promotions and conferences.

-If the travel agency is located in a call centre, shift work will usually be required.
+If you're working at a contact centre, shift work will usually be required.

 What to expect

-• Jobs are available in most areas of the UK, with major travel agencies having a high street presence.
+• Jobs are available in most areas of the UK.
 Self-employment or freelance work is an option due to the rise in popularity of online bookings and tailor-made package tours.

 • The industry can experience downturns and upturns in equal measure, depending on the economic climate.